dotkernel/admin/README.md

     ];
 ```

-> Do not change this in `local.php.dist` as well because this value should remain `true` on production.
+> Do not change this in `local.php.dist` as well because this value must remain `true` on production.